ds4cabs/CABS-Data-Science-Summer-Internship-Program/README.md

 2. The CABS data science summer internship is an unpaid position, offering full flexibility for the program.

 3. Our motivation is to enhance students' skillsets and provide pre-job exposure, including interview preparation and project experience in the pharmaceutical industry.

+4. This is a part-time summer internship, not a full-time commitment.
+You are welcome to participate in multiple internships if you wish.
+However, please note that obtaining a recommendation letter for this internship will require a high level of engagement with the project.